EV2 The Capitals Route: Germany

 In Germany, the EV2 follows the German Cycling Network's D-Route 3, which runs 960 km from the Dutch border at Vreden to the Polish one at Küstrin-Kietz.

-In Poland
+Poland

 In Poland, the EV2 exists from the German border to Poznań.
 The rest is currently in development.

-In Belarus
+Belarus

-In Belarus, it will go through the last great (largely-unchanged) primeval forest in Europe, the Białowieża Forest, and the capital Minsk.
+In Belarus, the route passes through the Białowieża Forest, one of the last primeval forest in Europe, as well as the capital Minsk.

-In Russia
+Russia

 In Russia, the EV2 is in the planning stages and will pass through Smolensk on its way to Moscow.